aziontech/azion/README.md

 Available Commands:
-  configure     Configure parameters and credentials edge_services Manages edge services of an Azion account help          Help about any command version       Returns bin version
+  configure     Configure parameters and credentials edge_services Manages Edge Services of an Azion account help          Help about any command version       Returns bin version